malloc-nbytes/Score/README.md

 # Score

-Score is a compiled language written in OCaml QBE.
+Score is a compiled language written in OCaml with the QBE backend.

 See `example.scr` or `./src/tests/` for what is currently possible.